 He is a member of the Investor Relations Society and has a degree in economics from the London School of Economics and Political Science.

-Edward joined Tavistock in 2016 and works across the financial and corporate communications practice advising clients in the natural resources and financial services sectors.
+Edward works across the financial and corporate communications practice advising clients in the natural resources, advanced manufacturing, and financial services sectors.

 Prior to Tavistock Edward worked at a leading corporate public relations firm where he advised financial and professional services clients in the UK, Europe and emerging markets.